-Institutions have successfully implemented strategies using written forms and, in some cases, computerized physician order entry to streamline the selection of empirical antibiotics in the Emergency Department (ED).
-Ideally, such systems should be tailored to the patient based on data obtained during the evaluation (e.g., risk factors, comorbidities, etc)
+Successfully institutions have implemented strategies either written or computerized (e.g., physician order entry) to streamline the selection of empirical antibiotics in the Emergency Department (ED).
+Systems should be tailored to the data obtained during patient evaluation (e.g., risk factors, comorbidities)

-3. A multidisciplinary, antibiotic usage, quality improvement process
+3. A multidisciplinary, antibiotic usage, and quality improvement process

-Pharmacists and infection disease specialists can provide invaluable feedback and guidance on the optimal use and appropriate dosing of antibiotics in the ED.
+Utilize your organization's experts - Pharmacists and infection disease specialists can provide invaluable feedback and guidance on the optimal use and appropriate dosing of antibiotics in the ED.